“GFD: Blade Of Shadows 2”

 The night seemed to grow infinitely darker in the few lonely hours that I spent sitting by myself, just outside of public view.
-I had a rather large jug of wine at my side, from which I sipped slowly.
+I had a rather large jug of wine at my side, from which I sipped at an unmeasured pacing.
 But consumption of rice wine always has the same outcome, whether sipped a little at a time by an average dinner guest, or guzzled down recklessly by your common drunkard.
 It was simply a matter of how long it took to achieve the proper effect.
 At least drunkards drink with a designed purpose.
 A sense of honesty.
 Here I sit in denial, pretending that I will stop when I know well that I won’t.
 Not until the common drunkard and I are one and the same.

 I had torn a rag from my own clothes to clean the quickly coagulating blood off of my sword.
 I burned the piece of cloth in the fire, but the tear it left behind still reminded me of what I had done.
 No tears would come to my eyes.
 Not a single one.
 The numbness had yet to wear off.

 I fear for the day when my emotions make a definitive choice…and either the tears or the numbness consume me whole, becoming all that I had left.

 I did not want this.
 Any of it.
 I should have kept passing through this place.
 Instead, I brought this death curse with me.